pydanny/daniel.feldroy.com/posts/2024/2024-11-starting-brazilian-jiu-jitsu.md

 - Listen more than you talk
 - Thank people for any tip or advice they give you

-Note: A lot of people think Brazilian Jiu-Jitsu is a modern combat sport thaat rejects traditional martial arts culture.
+Note: A lot of people think Brazilian Jiu-Jitsu is a modern combat sport that rejects traditional martial arts culture.
 That's not exactly true, there's quite a bit of inherited culture from Japan and Brazil.
-Also, BJJ arguably predates some traditional martial arts.
+Also, BJJ (founded 1925) arguably predates some traditional martial arts like all forms of Japanese Karate (1928) and Tae Kwon Do.

 ### Safety